-Stay chic with these five phenomenal fashion documentaries
+Stay trendy with these five phenomenal fashion documentaries

 The Gospel According to André and McQueen came out in theaters last year, heralding a golden age of fashion documentaries.
 These days – same as fashion itself – there are many choices to suit all tastes.
 Here are five that encapsulate the subjects well while providing a glimpse into the ever-changing fashion industry.

 Diana Vreeland: The Eye Has To Travel (2011)

 Demanding and full of bon mots, Diana Vreeland transformed fashion magazines from being “society ladies putting hats on other society ladies” into a fresh and exciting form of storytelling.
 The documentary uses the transcripts of dialogue between Vreeland and her biographer as a framing device to show her fantastic nature, while hinting at the problems she had with her mother and motherhood.

 This is a personal choice, as the subject of the documentary – Dries Van Noten – is our favorite designer.
 This documentary shows us the inspiration for his designs, his respect for the craftsmanship of his suppliers, and his determination to stay as an independent designer (something that is quite rare these days).
 It also features the best dog ever – the Airedale terrier named Harry.